Scalable Acceleration for Classification-Based Derivative-Free Optimization: Background

-The following two concepts are given by \cite{yu2016derivative}.
-The first one characterizes the so-called dependence between classification error and target region, which is expected to be as small as possible.
-The second one characterizes the measure of positive region of hypothesis, which is also expected to be small.
+Definition \ref{errortarget} and \ref{gammashrinking} are given by \cite{yu2016derivative}.
+The first one characterizes the so-called dependence between classification error and target region, which is expected to be minimized to ensure that the efficiency.
+The second one characterizes the portion of active region of hypothesis, and is also expected to be as small as possible.

-\begin{definition}[Error-Target $\theta$-Dependence]{\rm The error-target dependence $\theta\ge0$ of a classification-based optimization algorithm is its infimum such that, for any $\epsilon>0$ and any $t,$
+\begin{definition}[Error-Target $\theta$-Dependence]{\rm The error-target dependence $\theta\ge0$ of a classification-based optimization algorithm is its infimum such that, for any $\epsilon>0$ and any $t=1,\ldots,T,$